Startup Proposal: Intelligent Traffic Signals

 time by reverting to the original signal timings and measuring the

-Safe: The alorithms and data would be run on a separate
+Safe: The alorithms would be run on a separate processor

-processor independant of the signal timing processor, with a
+independant of the signal timing processor, with a limited

-limited protocol between them.
-So in the event of a crippling
+protocol between the two.
+So in the event of a crippling software

-software bug or Dr. Evil hack, the signal timing processor would
+bug or Dr. Evil hack, the signal timing processor would just leave

-just leave the lights running in the default pattern.
-(There is
+the lights running in the default pattern.
+(There is also the

-also the standard safety net called the Conflict Monitor
+standard safety net called the Conflict Monitor Unit that

-Unit that watches for inappropriate signal conditions and
+watches for inappropriate signal conditions and brings the system

 Extras: Smart traffic signals could provide hooks to assist